 In a bi-level house, there are only two levels.
 That’s it.
 An entranceway gives you access to both of them and is usually perched between the two, but that initial “floor” is little more than a small space just big enough to make access comfortable.

 Bi-levels also tend to be Ranch-style homes, albeit modified for their unique two-level design.
 On the other hand, split-level homes come in a number of different styles.

 Split-level houses come in all shapes, sizes, and, as we just mentioned, architectural styles.
 Not all split-level houses are three floors, either (commonly called a “tri-level”).
 There are also stacked split-level houses that can have as many as five or six floors.

 This kind of variety is what makes them so commonplace across all kinds of different neighborhoods.

 That said, there are two main types of split-level houses.
-It’s worth knowing about them if you’re going to be reviewing listings any time soon.
+It’s worth knowing about them if you’re going to be viewing properties any time soon.

-A side-split is a house where you can see all the levels from the curb.
-The house in The Brady Brunch is a famous example.
+A side-split house is where you can see all the levels from the curb.
+The house in The Brady Bunch is a famous example.
 From the front, you can see one level off to the right and two off to the left.

 Is a Split-Level House for You?

 Split-level homes have been a popular option since the 1950s, though they aren't being built as much anymore.